nightwatchjs/nightwatch-docs/guide/reporters/use-nightwatch-allure-reporter.md

 Follow the [guide](https://nightwatchjs.orghttps://nightwatchjs.org/guide/quickstarts/create-and-run-a-nightwatch-test.html#guide-container) or watch the [video](​​https://vimeo.com/714406223) to install Nightwatch from scratch.

 #### Step 1: Installing Allure
-In order to use Allure reporter you must ensure that [Allure](https://docs.qameta.io/allure/) CLI is already installed in your machine; if not, follow Allure's installation [guide] (https://docs.qameta.io/allure/#_installing_a_commandline).
+In order to use Allure reporter you must ensure that [Allure](https://docs.qameta.io/allure/) CLI is already installed in your machine; if not, follow Allure's installation [guide](https://docs.qameta.io/allure/#_installing_a_commandline).

 #### Step 2: Installing Nightwatch-Allure-Reporter